Texas-Robotics-Academy/markdown/in_person/programming_decisions.md

 ### The OR Operator

 The **or operator** checks if ONE of two separate conditions returns true.
-If so, it evaluates to true; otherwise, it evaluates to false.
+If either condition is true, it evaluates to true; otherwise, it evaluates to false.

 ```
 int x = 1;